reactgraphqlacademy/thinking-in-react/README.md

-## React Fundamentals / Thinking in React
+# React Fundamentals / Thinking in React

-The learning objectives of this exercise are:
+## Learning objectives
-- Understand the difference between declarative and imperative programming
+- Differentiate between declarative and imperative programming
-- Learn how to breaking down your UI into components
+- Identify what's state and which components should hold it
-- Comprehend what's state, which components should hold it, and when to lift it up.
+- Determine when to lift the state up

 ## Teaching method